 Although intended for canning, it seems as though mason jars are used for everything BUT canning!
 Their vintage and rustic charm has become more popular than slap bracelets were in the 90’s.
-I have to admit, I love them, too.
-I actually paid an unreasonable price for them today at Hobby Lobby– $2 a jar!
+I have to admit, I love mason jar crafts, too.
+I actually paid an unreasonable price for mason jars today at Hobby Lobby– $2 a jar!
 That was out of pure laziness because I know you can buy these things for pennies at thrift stores, antique malls, and flea markets.

 Maybe it’s their affordability that makes them so desirable?
-Either way, here are a few of my favorite unique ways to utilize a mason jar.
+Either way, here are a few of my favorite unique ways to create delightful mason jar crafts.
 Everything from home decor to gifts and holiday projects!

 This post may contain affiliate links.
 Please see our Disclaimer Policy.